cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 interface IBCSwapDataPacketSuccess {
   // This is binary 0x01 base64 encoded
-  result: "AQ=="
+  result: "AQ==";
 }

 interface IBCSwapDataPacketError {
-  error: string
+  error: string;
 }
 ```

 ### Sub-protocols

 Traditional liquidity pools typically maintain its pool state in one location.

 A liquidity pool in the interchain swap protocol maintains its pool state on both its source chain and destination chain.
 The pool states mirror each other and are synced through IBC packet relays, which we elaborate on in the following sub-protocols.

 IBCSwap implements the following sub-protocols: